ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

   **Note:** If a commit introduced a change to a line, the original line is in red text and starts with a minus sign (-).
 The new line is in green text and starts with a plus sign (+).
 Similarly, lines that were added by a commit are in green text and start with a +.
 Lines that were removed by a commit are in red text and start with a -.

 1. To stop viewing entries, press Q.

 ## Modify the last commit
 {: #modify_last_commit}

   **Note:** When you modify the last commit after you push it to a remote repo, you rewrite the commit history.
-This might cause commit failures and other problems for the other contributors in your project.
+This change might cause commit failures and other problems for the other contributors in your project.
 Be sure that you know what you're doing before you modify a commit that you pushed to a remote repo.

 ### Eclipse Orion Web IDE
 {: #modify_last_commit_web}